GoogleCloudPlatform/nodejs-docs-samples/CONTRIBUTING.md

 If tests need to be triggered multiple times, manually remove `actions:force-run` and then re-add this label.

-The label will not be automatically removed.
-Please remove it before merging the Pull Request.
+The automatic clean-up of labels is currently disabled.
+Please remove the actions:force-run before merging the Pull Request.

 ## Adding new samples